VisualOps/book/getting_started/design.md

 2. Create a new Stack by clicking 'Create new Stack' on the top left of the IDE dashboard
 3. Choose the [AWS region](http://aws.amazon.com/about-aws/globalinfrastructure/regional-product-services/) where you would like to create your Stack<br />
 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/create_stack.png)
-4. From the resource panel on the left, select the [Availability Zone](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) of your choice and drag'n'drop it to the canvas (Note: Availability Zones depend upon the region selected)<br />
+4. From the resource panel on the left, select an [Availability Zone](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) and drag'n'drop it to the canvas (Note: Availability Zones depend upon the region selected)<br />
 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/availability_zones.png)
 Note: A subnet will automatically be created.
-If not, you can find subnets under "Virtual Private Cloud" category in the resources panel.
-Simply drag it from the resoruce panel and trp it inside the Availability Zon."e
+If not, you can simply drag one from the resoruce panel and drop it inside the Availability Zone.
-5. Add an 'Internet Gateway' to your stack by dragging it from the 'Virtual Private Cloud' category under the resources panel towards the edge of the VPC.
-Once done, you may connect the Internet Gateway to the default Route Table
+5. Add an 'Internet Gateway' to your stack by dragging it from the 'Network' category under the resources panel towards the edge of the VPC.
+Once done, you may connect the Internet Gateway to the default Route Table.<br />
-6<br />
-The Internet Gateway will allow you to connect your VPC to the Internet<br />
+The Internet Gateway will allow you to connect your VPC to the Internet.<br />
 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/internet_gateway.png)
-6. Following the same principle, drag'n'drop an instance (from the 'Images' menu) inside the previously created Subnet, within the Availability Zone, (Note: We will use a 64bits Ubuntu 13.10 AMI in this example)<br />
+6. Following the same principle, drag'n'drop an instance (from the 'Images' menu) inside the previously created Subnet, within the Availability Zone, (Note: We will use a 64bits Ubuntu 14.04 AMI in this example)<br />
 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/create_instances.png)
 7. Click on each AMI icon and set the hostname to 'ghost' in the right panel<br />
 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/name_instances.png)